 If you're working on a brand new project, created from the Empty template in Visual Studio, then your application doesn't have any routing yet.
 We talked a bit about routing in the article about adding a Controller to the project, but if you haven't followed this tutorial from the start, we need to check up on this.
 Try opening your Startup.cs file, which should have been added to your project when you created it - if there's nothing about routing, you need to add it manually.
-The easiest way is to use the helper method called UseMvcWithDefaultRoute() - it adds a basic route to your project, which will try to map URL's to methods on one of your controllers.
+The easiest way is to use the two helper methods called UseRouting() and MapDefaultControllerRoute() - it adds a default (fallback) route to your project, which will try to map URL's to methods on one of your controllers.
 If no Controller name is specified, the URL will be mapped to the HomeController.

 Here's how it should look in your Startup.cs file:

-The important part is the last line, where we call the UseMvcWithDefaultRoute() method.
-Thanks to this method, your application now supports basic routing.
+Thanks to these methods, your application now supports basic routing.
 Here are some examples of URL's that now works and the Controller/Method combination that they map to:

 http://localhost/ -> HomeController.Index()

 But it doesn't just affect the HomeController - instead, it adds general support to access a method on a Controller without having to create specific routes for it.
 So, if you have a controller called UserController, which has a method called Details(), you could access it by calling the following URL: /User/Details

 In other words, the default route acts as a sort of "catch-all" rule, to make it easy for you to get some basic pages up and running.
 But of course, this only works for you if all your content follows the same pattern: /[name-of-controller]/[name-of-method]